bazelbuild/rules_go/go/extras.rst

 ----------

-``go_gendefs`` takes .go files containing C package names and generates .go files with the C package names replaced with real values and types in Go syntax.
+``go_gendefs`` takes .go files containing C package names and generates .go files with the C package names replaced by real values and types in Go syntax.
 It should be consumed in the srcs list of one of the `core go rules`_.

 ``go_embed_data`` accepts the attributes listed below.